Float to victory or swim to shore!

 - Groups may use cardboard and duct tape purchased by Student Life for their boat building sessions.

-- Groups can build and store their vessels in UC 219 starting Monday 4/4.
-UC 219 will be available to all groups from Monday 4/4 until Saturday morning 4/9 when the boats need to be placed on the UC porch for judging.
+- Groups can build and store their vessels in UC 218 starting Monday 4/3.
+UC 218 will be available to all groups from Monday 4/3 until Race Day, Friday, April 21st at 3:30 PM when the boats need to be placed for judging.

 - No material such as styrofoam or rubber inflation devices may be used to provide “buoyancy” or maintain flotation.
 Violators will be branded “Pirates” and stripped of any trophies.